James Costos: Career

 Building on the policy objectives of President Obama to promote global entrepreneurship, Ambassador Costos created and launched an event called InCubed (IN3) in June 2015, where innovators, investors and institutions would meet to network and exchange ideas.
 “You said you wanted access to Silicon Valley,” Costos told them.
 “Well, I have brought Silicon Valley to you."

 In October 2013 the Spanish government summoned him to address allegations that the National Security Agency had recently collected data on 60 million telephone calls in Spain.

 While visiting California in 2014, President Obama and his wife Michelle stayed at the Costos-Smith home.

 In June 2015, he joined other gay U.S. ambassadors in a statement supporting international trade agreements, linking open markets to the development of open societies that provide civil rights protections.

-In February 2017, Ambassador Costos joined the Board of Directors of PJT Partners, an advisory-focused investment bank.
-Paul J. Taubman is the Chairman and CEO of PJT Partners.
-Mr. Taubman founded PJT Partners in early 2013 and, in October 2014, announced the intention to merge into the spun-off Blackstone advisory businesses.
+In February 2017, Costos joined the board of directors of PJT Partners, an advisory-focused investment bank.
+Paul J. Taubman is the chairman and CEO of PJT Partners.
+Taubman founded PJT Partners in early 2013 and, in October 2014, announced the intention to merge into the spun-off Blackstone advisory businesses.

-In April 2020, during the COVID-19 pandemic, Spain’s Grupo Secuoya, owner of the Madrid studios used by Netflix for its first European Production Hub, named Ambassador Costos, former HBO Executive, as president of Secuoya Studios, its TV fiction-film content production arm.
+In April 2020, during the COVID-19 pandemic, Spain's Secuoya Content Group, owner of Madrid Content City studios used by Netflix for its first European Production Hub, named Ambassador Costos, former HBO Executive, as president of Secuoya Studios, its TV fiction-film content production arm.

+In 2023, Deadline reported that Secuoya Studios appointed Costos because his background in the entertainment industry and close ties to Spain positioned him to strengthen collaboration between the Spanish and U.S. audiovisual sectors.
+Following his diplomatic service, the Spanish Film Commission named him an honorary ambassador in recognition of his role in connecting Spanish and American companies.
+Deadline also quoted Netflix Co-CEO Ted Sarandos, who praised Costos and Secuoya Studios for operating “a world-class production facility that hosts some of the biggest Netflix productions including* Élite*, Kaos, Berlin, and Society of the Snow.”